Roland H. Hartley

 Roland Hill Hartley (June 26, 1864 – September 21, 1952) was a Canadian-American politician who served as the tenth governor of Washington from 1925 to 1933.
-A member of the Republican Party, he was defeated for a third term during the Great Depression, and was succeeded by a Democrat.
+A member of the Republican Party, he was defeated for a third term during the Great Depression and was succeeded by Democrat Clarence D. Martin in 1933.

 Born in New Brunswick, Canada, he moved to Minnesota in the United States as a young man and entered the timber industry.
 In 1902 he moved to Everett, Washington, where he ultimately had interests in several timber companies and a tugboat company.

 In 1910 he entered electoral politics, serving one term as mayor of Everett.
 Later he was elected to the State House, where he served one term.

 Early life

 Hartley, the eighth of twelve children, was born at Shogomoc in the British colony of New Brunswick on June 26, 1864.
 (It became the Province of New Brunswick after Canadian Confederation in 1867).
 He was the son of Rev. Edward Hartley and Rebecca Barker (Whitehead) Hartley.

 Hartley moved to Minnesota about 1878, joining older brothers Wilder, Benjamin, and Guilford in Brainerd, Minnesota.